LOYOLA UNIVERSITY CHICAGO

 Co-requisites: ACBIO 112

-This course introduces the fundamental principles of Biology focusing the fields of evolution and evolutionary history, plant structure and function, animal form and function.
+General Biology II is a 3-credit lecture course that introduces the fundamental principles of Biology focusing the fields of evolution and evolutionary history, plant structure and function, animal form and function.
 Topics covered in the course include evolutionary processes, speciation, history of life on earth, plant biology, soils, homeostasis, animal biology, mammalian organ systems, community ecology, and environmental challenges as scientific and social problems.
+Students will be able to demonstrate an understanding of biological evolution and differentiate between the processes of evolution.
+2. Students will be able to demonstrate an understanding of the evolutionary history of life on Earth.
+3. Analyze the functions and interrelationships of various organismal systems including plant structure and function, and animal form and function.
+4. Explain major concepts of ecology including nutrient cycling, trophic levels, population dynamics, and biodiversity.

 Outcomes

-ACBIO 111 General Biology Lab (1 Credit Hour)
+ACBIO 111 General Biology I Lab (1 Credit Hour)

 Co-requisites: ACBIO 101